JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 - <strong>Working with local storage</strong> - this is an API - `localStorage.setItem('name', 'string you want to store and be associated with a key')` - it is only advised to use for small amounts of data otherwise it will slow down the application.
 If you open up the console, go to application and have a look at local storage, you can see the results.
 - You can also use `.getItem`
 - `JSON.stringify()` - is how you can turn anything into a string.
 The opposite of this is `JSON.parse()` - I don't think stringify can return private variables.

+### Asynchronous JS, AJAX & API's

+- Most code is synchornous (code executed line by line where each line of code waits for the previous line to finish).
+Asynchronous code (take a setTimeout function for example) is executed after a task that runs in the background finishes (so the main code is not blocked and execution doesn't wait for an asynchronous task to finish its work).
+Call back functions are asynchronous JS.